intesys/yAutomation-iOS/README.md

         bot.tap(button: "Form")
         bot.navigateBack()
     }

+The "Form" label refers toeither the text of the button or its accessibility identifier.

+More complex helpers are availble for other interactions, like filling in form fields, selecting dates, selecting alert values etc,

 For more examples and details, see the demo project.

+### Checking for the existance of elements

+The usual way to validate a test is to assert the existance of a gibven text or UI element.

+YRobot provides a set of helpers:

+    bot.assertHasTabBar()
+    bot.assertTabBarHasTabs(count: 3)
+    bot.assertHasImages(count: 2, allowMore: false)
+    bot.assertHasAlert()
+    bot.assertHasAlert(withText: "Alert title")
+    bot.assertStepperExists()
+    bot.assertDatePickerExists()
+    bot.assertActionSheetExists()
+    bot.assertActionSheetHasButtons(["1", "2", "3"])

 ## Project configuration
 In order to use some of the app helpers, some UI elements must be properly configured in the codebase to be tested.

 ### Back buttons